Anton Webern: Early conducting career

 Webern conducted and coached singers and choirs mostly in operetta, musical theater, light music, and some opera in his early career.
 Operetta was in its Viennese Silver Age.
-Much of it was regarded as "low-" or "middlebrow"; Kraus, Theodor Adorno, and Ernst Krenek found it "uppity" in its pretensions.
+Much of it was regarded as "low-" or "middlebrow"; Kraus, Theodor W. Adorno, and Ernst Krenek found it "uppity" in its pretensions.
 (Note: Still later, for Carl Dahlhaus, it was "trivial".)
 In 1924 Ernst Décsey recalled he once found operetta, with its "old laziness and unbearable musical blandness", beneath him.
 J. P. Hodin contextualized the opposition of the "youthful intelligentsia" to operetta with a quote from Hermann Bahr's 1907 essay Wien:

 [E]veryone knows ... it is always Sunday in Vienna ... one lives in a world of half-poetry which is very dangerous for the real thing.
 They can recognize a few waltzes by Lanner and Strauss ... a few Viennese songs ...
 It is a well-known fact that Vienna has the finest cakes ... and the most cheerful, friendly people. ...
 But those who are condemned to live here cannot understand all this.

 "What benefit ... if all operettas ... were destroyed", Webern told Diez in 1908.
 But by 1912, he told Berg that Zeller's Vogelhändler was "quite nice" and Schoenberg that J. Strauss II's Nacht in Venedig was "such fine, delicate music.
 I now believe ...
 Strauss is a master."
 A summer 1908 engagement with Bad Ischl's Kurorchester was "hell".
 Webern walked out on an engagement in Innsbruck (1909), writing in distress to Schoenberg: